-The Corps of Discovery lead by Captains Meriwether Lewis and William Clark reached the Pacific Ocean.
+The Corps of Discovery led by Captains Meriwether Lewis and William Clark reaches the Pacific Ocean.

-At the request of David Wills, President Abraham Lincoln gave a brief speech at the dedication of a cemetery for soldiers in Gettysburg, VA.
+At the request of David Wills, President Abraham Lincoln gives a brief speech at the dedication of a cemetery for soldiers in Gettysburg, VA.
 The speech is known today as the Gettysburg Address.